 The Hawks are the closest NBA team geographically to the Hornets, naturally sparking a rivalry between teams that are separated by about 250 miles.
 The Hornets have surprisingly done well against the Hawks, despite Atlanta's recent success.
 They currently have a 68-63 record against the Hawks, and the last time Atlanta won the season series was in 2019-2020.

 They have played once in the playoffs, when the Hornets beat the Hawks in four games in 1998.

 📅 Date of the Rivalry Games: February 14, March 23, April 10

 The Hornets enter the 2023-2024 season with high hopes, returning a developing team from last season, while adding No. 2 overall pick Brandon Miller and forward Miles Bridges from suspension.
 While the Hornets playoff chances suggest it will be awhile before they make any postseason noise, this team has the pieces to make it happen eventually.

-Led by star point guard LaMelo Ball, who is now in his fourth year, the expectations are higher more this year than ever in Ball's tenure with the Hornets.
+Led by fourth-year point guard LaMelo Ball, the Hornets' expectations are higher more this year than ever in his tenure, though the Hornets NBA Championship odds remain long.

 Charlotte Hornets Stadium

 The Hornets play in the beautiful Spectrum Center, located in the Uptown area of Charlotte, North Carolina.
 It seats 19,077 for NBA games and 20,200 for college basketball games.
 It opened in 2005 and has been the home of the Hornets ever since.

 The Hornets recently announced a partnership with bet365 North Carolina, so visitors at the Spectrum Center could see more sports betting integrations at the arena and on broadcasts.